 Controlling AFB

 In New Zealand, control of the disease depends on self-detection and reporting – a legal requirement for all beehive owners.
 Detection relies primarily on visual assessment.
-This means early infections and spores can be overlooked.
-The Management Agency National American Foulbrood Pest Management Plan audits hives where hotspots of disease are reported.
-An audit inspection is time consuming.
+This means early infections6 and spores can be overlooked.
+The Management Agency National American Foulbrood Pest Management Plan audits7 hives where hotspots of disease are reported.
+An audit8 inspection is time consuming.
 It involves taking a hive apart to look at all the frames and components.
 This means fewer than 0.5% of hives are audited annually.
 The possibility of a dog trained to detect AFB would make a significant difference to the management of AFB.
 A reliable detection dog could easily inspect every apiary in an area like Wairarapa within a week.

 AFB spores are also in honey boxes that are randomly put out in the field every year and may have come off an infected colony spreading the disease.
-A dog would also be able to detect spores in these boxes before they were deployed.
+A dog would also be able to detect spores in these boxes before they were deployed9.

 Reliability and repeatable results from dog detection are important to bring beekeepers on board and to pay for dog training and implementation.